Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Introduction

 Algorithms used to find adversarial examples are based on either gradient descent, see e.g., \cite{SZSBEGF2014,CW-Attacks}, or saliency maps, see e.g., \cite{JSMA}, or evolutionary algorithm, see e.g., \cite{AJJ2014}, etc. Roughly speaking, these are heuristic search algorithms without the guarantees to find the optimal values, i.e., the bound on the gap between an obtained value and its ground truth is unknown.
 However, the certification of a DNN needs provable guarantees.
 Thus, techniques based on formal verification have been developed.
-Up to now, DNN verifications include constraint-solving \cite{DBLP:conf/cav/PulinaT10,DBLP:conf/cav/KatzBDJK17,LM2017,DBLP:conf/atva/Ehlers17,NKPSW2017,DBLP:conf/icml/WongK18,DBLP:journals/corr/abs-1803-06567}, layer-by-layer exhaustive search \cite{DBLP:conf/cav/HuangKWW17,WHK2017,DBLP:conf/icml/WengZCSHDBD18}, global optimization \cite{DBLP:conf/ijcai/RuanHK18}, abstract interpretation \cite{AI2}, etc. Abstract interpretation is a theory of sound approximation of the semantics of programs \cite{CC1977}, the basic idea of which is to use an abstract domain to over-approximate the computation on inputs.
-In \cite{AI2}, this idea has been developed for verifying DNNs.
-However, abstract interpretation can be imprecise, due to the non-linearity in DNNs.
+Up to now, DNN verification includes constraint-solving \cite{DBLP:conf/cav/PulinaT10,DBLP:conf/cav/KatzBDJK17,LM2017,DBLP:conf/atva/Ehlers17,NKPSW2017,DBLP:conf/icml/WongK18,DBLP:journals/corr/abs-1803-06567}, layer-by-layer exhaustive search \cite{DBLP:conf/cav/HuangKWW17,WHK2017,DBLP:conf/icml/WengZCSHDBD18}, global optimization \cite{DBLP:conf/ijcai/RuanHK18}, abstract interpretation \cite{AI2,deeppoly,deepz}, etc. Abstract interpretation is a theory in static analysis which verifies a program by using sound approximation of its semantics \cite{CC1977}.
+Its basic idea is to use an abstract domain to over-approximate the computation on inputs.
+In \cite{AI2}, this idea has first been developed for verifying DNNs.
+However, abstract interpretation can be imprecise, due to the non-linearity in DNNs. \cite{deepz} implements a faster Zonotope domain for DNN verification. \cite{deeppoly} puts forward a new abstract domain specially for DNN verification and it is more efficient and precise than Zonotope.

 The first contribution of this paper is to propose a novel symbolic propagation technique to enhance the precision of abstract interpretation based DNN verification.
-For every neuron, we \emph{symbolically} represent, with an expression, how its value can be determined by the values of some neurons in previous layers.
-By both illustrative examples and experimental results, we show that, comparing with using only abstract domains, our new approach can find significantly tighter constraints over the neurons.
+For every neuron, we \emph{symbolically} represent, with an expression, how its activation value can be determined by the activation values of neurons in previous layers.
+By both illustrative examples and experimental results, we show that, comparing with using only abstract domains, our new approach can find significantly tighter constraints over the neurons' activation values.
 Because abstract interpretation is a sound approximation, with tighter constraints, we may prove properties that cannot be proven by using only abstract domains.
 For example, we may prove a greater lower bound on the robustness of the DNNs.